Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite nine times over their past 10 games and won each of those contests.
+- The Dodgers have played as the favorite in 10 of their past 10 games and have gone 9-1 in those contests.

-- In their last 10 games with a total, the Dodgers and their opponents are 2-6-2 when it comes to hitting the over.
+- The Dodgers and their opponents have combined to hit the over two times in their last 10 games with a total.

-- The Dodgers have two wins against the spread in their last three chances.
+- The Dodgers have won two of their last three games against the spread.

 Dodgers Betting Records & Stats

-- The Dodgers have won 62 of the 99 games they were listed as the moneyline favorite this season (62.6%).
+- The Dodgers have won 62% of the games this season when they were the moneyline favorite (62-38).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!